ThierrySans/CSCD21/index.md

 ## Prerequisite

-This course requires a good understanding of web development (CSCC09 recommended).
+Since this course requires a good understanding of web development, CSCC09 is a prerequisite.

 ## Course Staff